plast-lab/doop/docs/documentation.md

 * implement the validation/checks required for the new option (if any) in the `AnalysisFactory`,
 * update the implementation of `Analysis` to take into account the new option during the execution of the analysis phases.

-#### Other classes
-The Java/Groovy part of Doop contains some additional helper classes including the `OS`, `JRE`, `PreprocessorFlag` Enums and the `org.clyze.doop.preprocess.*` package which offers a Java-only C preprocessor.

 ### The classes of the Doop CLI {#design.cli}